 Annie Bulow is the group’s actor.
 She is a graduate of the Michael Howard Studio, an acting conservatory based in New York, and holds a bachelor’s degree in theatre arts from Boise State University, where she teaches acting for Idaho Shakespeare Festival.

 Bassist and synth player David Bailis—from the popular Brooklyn-based, electro-funk band Pimps of Joytime—will join Juilliard musicians Chelsea Starbuck Smith (violin) of Les Deux and Adam Rothenberg (piano) for the showcase.
 Renowned world-percussionist Jimmy Lopez, who has performed with artists such as Gypsy Kings and Better Than Ezra, will round out the music ensemble.

 WHAT’S THE ‘PROBLEM’?

-The play recounts the past 20 years of Valentine’s life, since the death of his first wife, Lisa (played by Bulow), who succumbed to bone cancer at just 23.
+The play recounts 10 true stories covering the last 20 years of the main character’s life—two decades removed from the death of his wife, Lisa (played by Bulow), who succumbed to bone cancer at just 23.
 Valentine’s stories are paired with songs written independently by Laio but matching in emotion and theme.
-Bulow introduces each story through monologue and aside, which are also accompanied by music.
+Bulow introduces each story through monologues and asides, which are also accompanied by music.

-“The Mammal Problem” is the name of a theory developed by Valentine—who holds both a psychology and philosophy degree from UCLA—explaining human suffering in general, but more specifically how our species forms ideas about life’s meaning and God.
+“The Mammal Problem” is the name of a theory developed by Valentine—who holds both a psychology and philosophy degree from UCLA—explaining human suffering in general, but more specifically how our species forms ideas about life’s meaning, suffering and God.

 The tagline for the play is: Two lovers separated by time and space.
 He must live on without her.
 She must watch him do it.